Expecting a baby? Stay healthy while you’re pregnant and learn the 11 crucial pregnancy questions to ask your doctor at your first prenatal visit.

 I figured the basics about pregnancy, but still had many questions.
 For instance, I’d heard I should avoid certain food, but which ones?
-How do I know when I’m supposed to go to the hospital?
-And what are the best ways to avoid the dreaded preterm labor?
+How would I know when I’m supposed to go to the hospital?
+And what were the best ways to avoid the dreaded preterm labor?

 Doctors are fantastic at providing an overview of your pregnancy, especially on that first visit.
 But you’ll also have pregnancy questions to ask your doctor that you’ll—of course!—only remember as you’re driving home.

 Don’t let that be you.

 Prenatal visits are one of the most important factors in a healthy pregnancy.
 Your doctor can monitor your progress using technology in ways you and I can’t always see or feel.
 She can catch or prevent symptoms from happening, and give you a guideline of how to handle your pregnancy.